 In recent years, no city’s culinary profile has risen more quickly than Houston’s.
-The city is not only home to James Beard Award-winning culinarians and the most recent Top Chef installment, but it’s also a haven to some of the largest and most vibrant immigrant populations that infuse the region with unique flavors and cuisines.
+The city is not only home to several James Beard Award-winning and nominated culinarians, but it’s also a haven to some of the largest and most thriving immigrant populations that infuse the region with unique flavors and cuisines.
 Still, the biggest and most diverse city in Texas is arguably one of the country’s most underrated dining destinations, and it’s just waiting to be explored.
 Use this as a guide to immerse yourself and taste your way through Houston’s remarkable culinary culture.

 Welcome to the Land of Oil and Money

 Home to the most diverse population of citizens in the country, the culinary scene in this sprawling metropolis is truly unparalleled.
-Once only known as the land of oil barons and excessive humidity, James Beard Award-winning chefs like Chris Shepherd and Hugo Ortega have drawn eyes from across the country to Houston’s restaurants.
+Once only known as the land of oil barons and excessive humidity, James Beard Award-winning chefs like Chris Shepherd, Hugo Ortega, and most recently, Jabthong Benchawan Painter, or Chef G, have drawn eyes from across the country to Houston’s restaurants.

 If you have a day to take a deep dive into the city’s restaurant scene, start the morning at coffee nerd David Buehrer’s Blacksmith to sip an expertly brewed cup of joe imported from Guatemala or Colombia alongside Vietnamese steak and eggs.
 For lunch, go to Hugo’s in Montrose for chef Hugo Ortega’s ceviches, intricately spiced mole dishes, and some of the city’s best margaritas.

-Then, spend the afternoon driving down Bellaire Boulevard in Chinatown, stopping in at award-winning spots like Crawfish & Noodles and Blood Bros.
-Barbecue for a late, second lunch.
-Pre-dinner cocktails at James Beard Award-winning cocktail bar Julep or Anvil Bar & Refuge are essential, as is dinner at EaDo favorite Nancy’s Hustle, where squid ink linguine in fermented chile butter and beef and butter dumplings await.
+Then, spend the afternoon driving down Bellaire Boulevard in Chinatown, stopping in at award-winning spot Crawfish & Noodles for a second lunch.
+Pre-dinner cocktails at James Beard Award-winning cocktail bar Julep or Anvil Bar & Refuge are essential, as is dinner at EaDo favorite Nancy’s Hustle, where the Nancy Cakes, its signature plate of pillowy corn cakes served with rich, creamy cultured butter and briny trout roe, are iconic.
+Or, make a reservation at Street to Kitchen, where Chef G is sure to serve up some unapologetic Thai dishes, including spicy drunken noodles and massaman curry.

 Where to Start on Eater Houston's Best Maps